 How to Apply for the Fellowship

-Applicants interested in the China Program LLM Fellowship must submit the LLM application to the Vermont Law School admissions office by March 1.
-In addition to the materials required for the LLM applications, applicants must submit a brief statement (not longer than one single-spaced page) explaining the applicant's interest in the fellowship.
-Decisions on the China Program LLM Fellowship will be made by May 1.
+Applicants interested in the China Program LLM Fellowship must submit the LLM application to the Vermont Law School admissions office by March 1, 2013.
+In addition to materials required for LLM applications, applicants need to submit a brief statement (not longer than one single-spaced page) explaining the applicant's interest in the fellowship.
+Decisions on the China Program LLM Fellowship will be made by May 1, 2013.

-If you have any questions about the China Program LLM Fellowship, please contact Jingjing Liu, the Associate Director of the U.S.-China Partnership for Environmental Law, at email@example.com.
+If you have any question about the China Program LLM Fellowship, please contact Jingjing Liu, the Associate Director of the U.S.-China Partnership for Environmental Law, at firstname.lastname@example.org.